-Lighter chairs were certainly more easily packaged and seemed to fair better in transport.
-For instance, the Lansen Modern arrived in a small, light, box that one person could move solo, if necessary.
-The Dazone Modern also impressed us by using the ottoman to nest into the chair's barrel shape, supporting both and reducing the amount of packaging overall.
+Lighter chairs were certainly more easily packaged and seemed to fare better in transport.
+The Dazone Modern impressed us by using the ottoman to nest into the chair's barrel shape, supporting both and reducing the amount of packaging overall.

 Heavier items had more signs of abuse in transport.
-For instance, the Porthos Hayes Rocker was a heavier shipment and the box had a fist-sized hole in it where it looked like a mechanical lift had perhaps misjudged its motion.
+For instance, the Porthos Hayes Rocker was a heavier shipment, and the box had a fist-sized hole in it where it looked like a mechanical lift had perhaps misjudged its motion.
 Luckily the chair escaped damage.
 Some chairs arrived in unique chair-shaped cardboard boxes like the HomePop Velvet.
-This made them a little harder to unbox but perhaps protected the chair in transport by signaling to delivery companies its contents.
+This made them harder to unbox but perhaps protected the chair in transport by signaling to delivery companies its contents.
 The HomePop also chose to package their legs under the seat bottom with fabric stapled to the bottom upholstery.
 We didn't find this to be the most elegant packaging and came close to damaging the fabric as we tried to free the legs.
 The Lexicon Fabric arrived without damage but had an over-the-top amount of Styrofoam packaging.
-Perhaps the most difficult chair from a shipping perspective was the Christopher Knight Tafton Club Chair which, due to its heavy awkward shape, arrived with a forklift hole through the box and front of the chair.
-Returning the chair was relatively easy and the replacement arrived undamaged.
+The Christopher Knight Tafton Club Chair arrived with a forklift hole through the box and front of the chair.
+Returning the chair was relatively easy, and the replacement arrived undamaged.

 Every chair we tested required at least some assembly.
 From five minutes to 30 minutes, the complexity and duration of unboxing and building our chairs varied significantly.
 Time generally followed difficulty of assembly, with the easiest chairs taking less time than the more difficult chairs.
 The quickest chair was the DAZONE Modern at five minutes and 13 seconds.
-A few chairs like the DAZONE were no-tool assembly.
-Simply screw in the legs by hand and you're done.
+A few chairs, like the DAZONE, were no-tool assembly.
+Simply screw in the legs by hand, and you're done.
 Even with the eight legs of the chair and ottoman, the DAZONE's symmetrical legs were quickest to put together.
-Another quick assembly was the Lansen Modern, with only a total of five bolts and very light parts that made assembly low stress.
-A unique assembly was the Christopher Knight Home Evelyn which required no tools and had burly V-shaped brackets that allowed parts to slide and lock into one another.
+A unique assembly was the Christopher Knight Home Evelyn, which required no tools and had burly V-shaped brackets that allowed parts to slide and lock into one another.
 It left little room for error and yielded a substantial and stable chair.

 The Christopher Knight Home Evelyn was the most comfortable chair we tested, complete with generous seat and back padding.
 We also enjoyed the DAZONE Modern and found the ottoman to be an awesome addition to the overall comfort of the chair.
 The barrel shape makes this a cozy option, and the chair would be quite happy even in a bedroom corner.
 The Christopher Knight Tafton Club Chair was another option that invited prolonged lounge sessions with a very roomy seat and soft cushion.
 It was a great design for a variety of seated positions.

 Many chairs tended to be a bit firmer than we would have liked.
 Reading other reviews, it seems that most people would prefer softer chairs overall.
-The Art Leon Mid-Century, Sauder Boulevard Lounge, and the Lansen Modern were the hardest, most firm, chairs we tested.
-The Sauder seemed appropriately padded for its style, but we wished the Lansen and Art Leon had more padding.
+The Art Leon Mid-Century and Sauder Boulevard Lounge were the hardest, firmest chairs we tested.
+The Sauder seemed appropriately padded for its style, but we wished the Art Leon had more padding.
 The HomePop Velvet was almost too soft, bottoming out to the hard frame support beneath.